Mar 21, 2022

 Officials from central bank financial stability departments, banking regulatory and supervisory bodies, and ministries of finance.

-Participants should have a degree in economics or finance.
+Participants are expected to have a degree in economics or finance.
 Experience with financial stability analysis is highly desirable.

 This course, presented by the Monetary and Capital Markets Department, provides a comprehensive overview of the theories, tools, and techniques necessary for thorough financial stability analysis.
 Topics include: